accendolabs/knolskape-api-document/source/index.html.md

 -------     | Parameter   | Description
 ---------   | ---------   | -----------
-mandatory    | serviceName | service name, You can get the service names of simulation in Get All Services api. mandatory    | projectIid  | project id from accendo side. mandatory    | userId      | user id from accendo side.
+mandatory    | serviceName | service name, which can be acquired in Get All Services API. mandatory    | projectIid  | project id from accendo side. mandatory    | userId      | user id unique identifier generated from knolskape side.

 ### Available Status list

 Parameter   | Description
 ---------   | -----------
-STARTED     | user started the simulation but not completed yet.
+STARTED     | user has started the simulation but has yet to complete.
-NOT_STARTED | user rigsterd to simulation but not started yet.
+NOT_STARTED | user has been registered to the simulation but has yet to start the simulation.
-COMPLETED   | user completed the simulation.
+COMPLETED   | user has completed the simulation.

-### Response  Parameters
+### Response  Fields

 Parameter       | Description
 ---------       | -----------